giacecco/bbsub/README.md

 	448:	Inspector Montalbano: Series 3 - 3.
 A Voice in the Night, BBC Four, Crime,Drama,Guidance,TV, default
 	449:	Inspector Montalbano: Series 3 - 4.
 A Ray of Light, BBC Four, Crime,Drama,Guidance,TV, default

-Run example.js without parameters to see which search options of the original get_iplayer are supported.
+Run example1.js or example2.js without parameters to see which search options of the original get_iplayer are supported.

 The library offers also additional functionality, such as the extraction of the time code for each occurrence of the words.
 See the code for more detail.
 An example is provided with the source:

-	$ node example2.js "have i got news for you" Analysing 'Have I Got News for You: Series 46: Episode 6' The top ten words are:
+	$ node topten.js "have i got news for you"
+	Analysing 'Have I Got News for You: Series 46: Episode 6' The top ten words are:
 	  1: said (32 occurrences at 00:01:52,000, 00:02:56,000, 00:05:20,000, ...)